 Frequently Asked Questions (FAQs)

-The Spanish Language School of the UCAM has created a basic Spanish dossier with some usual words and phrases for your first days.
+The Spanish Language School of UCAM has created a basic Spanish dossier with some usual words and phrases to help you through your first days.
 Particular emphasis has been placed on renting accommodation.
 This is where you can find the guide.